lebrungabriel/movie-search-app/README.md

 To run the Movie Search App on your local machine, follow these steps:

-1. Clone the repository:
+1. Clone the repository: git clone <repository-url>
-2. Move to the repository: cd movie-search-app
+2. Move into the project: cd movie-search-app
 3. Install dependencies: yarn install or npm install depending on which package manager you're using
 4. Set up an API key from The Movie Database (TMDB)
 5. Create a .env file in the root directory of the project